Wilsonb340/BullyBlock/README.md

 # BullyBlock
-A Website Made for you to add, read, do something better about bully case in the University
+A Website Made for you to add, read, do something better about bully cases in the University